Peter Donders: Veneration

 The Redemptorists initiated a process for Donders' canonization, both in Suriname and in the Netherlands.
 The first steps were taken by the bishops of the 's-Hertogensboch and Paramaribo dioceses in 1900.

 Remains

-In 1900 Donders' remains were interred in St. Peter and Paul's graveyard in Paramaribo.
-In 1921 they were relocated to a tomb in the left wing of the church.
+On January 14, 1887, Donders' died and was buried in a temporary grave in Batavia's cemetery the following day.
+In 1900, Donders' remains were transferred and interred in St. Peter and Paul's graveyard in Paramaribo, and in 1921 relocated to a tomb in the left wing of the church.
 The tomb was renovated in 2010 together with the interior of the cathedral.
-Batavia became a tourist and pilgrimage site.
+Since 2017, Batavia has become a tourist and pilgrimage site under the management of the Foundation Devotion Petrus Donders.

 Netherlands

 In 1900 the Redemptorists bought the land around Donders' birthplace in the north of Tilburg.
 In 1923, a memorial stone was placed at the site and a Surinam-like chapel erected, next to which a processional park was laid out.
 In 1926 a Petrus Donders statue was erected in Wilhelminapark, central Tilburg.
 In 1930 Donders' house of birth was reconstructed.
 That year a second Donders monument was unveiled in his native soil, depicting different aspects of his life.
 To complete the site as a place of pilgrimage a Museum of Charity was opened in the park in 2009.
 The museum and surrounding park is managed by the Tilburg Petrus Donders Foundation since 2014.